na-na-hi/renget/archive/smgenlorePh2P2.md

 ***

    Tiamat semi-nervously tells Merlin to fuck off, seriously, fuck off, of all times not now - unsure if she will be able to recreate things ideally for everyone if he, by some tiny chance, manages to actually injure her.
 There's timing, and then there's petty power grabs when the fabric of reality is on the line.
 She doesn't trust he can remake reality anywhere near as capably as she can, and if he fucks it up, Merlin has essentially just guaranteed a needless genocide-apocalpyse.
 As is, he's already becoming a dangerously irresponsible distraction, which could lead to major fuckups when she remakes things.
    Merlin... doesn't care about the health of the Universe for some reason any more, and switches to pure-self-serving greed despite his previous morality and motivation to fix what he broke.
 If he wins, he wins, if he dies, he's already dead.
-Nothing ventured, nothing gained, nothing personnell kiddo.
+Nothing ventured, nothing gained, nuthin personnell kiddo.

    Reality itself is dissoluting, to the point everything's beginnning to look like a watercolor canvas as particles fade apart.
    Tiamat punctuates this by grabbing a handful of rock and running it through her claws like it's wet sand, and reminds Merlin that he's being a real fucking piece of shit right now.
 Atlas chuckles, Tiamat growls at him not to start with his own powergrab either *~~don't ask why he doesn't, despite the rules he's set out and his ridiculous size + strength advantage, because I don't know either~~* - very pissed off - but Atlas is just enjoying the show.
 At which point Atlas ~~chomps down on his Golden-Apple popcorn, and~~ points at the big, loud *~~don't ask, because I don't know how she didn't 'hear' it either~~* thing that's been going on behind Tiamat all this time, that Tiamat didn't notice because Merlin was playing games.